Thibaudeau Rinfret

 Thibaudeau Rinfret (June 22, 1879 - July 25, 1962) was a Canadian jurist who served as the ninth Chief Justice of Canada from 1944 to 1954 and briefly as Administrator of Canada from January to February 1952.
 He also served as a puisne justice of the Supreme Court of Canada from 1924 to 1944.

 Early life

 Rinfret was born in Montreal in 1879, the son of François-Olivier Rinfret and Albina Pominville.
 He was the brother of Fernand Rinfret, Liberal politician who became Mayor of Montreal, and brother of Charles Rinfret, a prominent Montreal businessman.

 Professional career

 Rinfret studied law at the Université Laval à Montréal, Faculté de droit and McGill University and was called to the Bar of Quebec in 1901.
+He was a professor of comparative law and public utilities at McGill.

+Rinfret was a staunch Liberal, and was an unsuccessful candidate in the 1908 federal election in the electoral district of Terrebonne, losing a close race to Conservative Wilfrid Bruno Nantel.

-He was appointed to the Quebec Superior Court in 1922 and to the Supreme Court of Canada in 1924.
+Rinfret was appointed to the Quebec Superior Court in 1922.

+Justice of the Supreme Court of Canada

+On January 30, 1924, Prime Minister William Lyon Mackenzie King appointed Quebec Superior Court judge Albert Malouin to the Supreme Court.
+Malouin was in poor health and unaware he was a candidate for the position, his appointment has been criticized by historians Snell and Vaughan as "the least thoughtful in the history of the [Court]."
+Malouin's appointment was recommended by Ernest Lapointe, overruling Justice Minister Lomer Gouin's preferred candidates, Rinfret and Louis St. Laurent.
+Malouin resigned on September 30, 1924, after less than a year on the Court, the second shortest tenure in its history.
+Rinfret was appointed by Prime Minister King the next day at the age of 45.
+King's diary describes Rinfret at the time of his appointment as "a young promising man...[who] will strengthen the bench materially."